Notice of Pre-AIA or AIA Status

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to incorporate a subsequent chloride oxidation addition step in the system and method of US 558 since it has been held that mere duplication of an element involves only routine skill in the art.
 MPEP 2144.04.VI.B.
 There is no patentable significance of an additional chloride oxidation step, which predictable provides one of ordinary skill in the art with additional reduction in urea concentration, as established in US 558, and does not produce any new and/or unexpected results.

-The material(s) and step(s) of US 558 will necessarily treat any urea remaining in the first treated water.
+The material(s) and step(s) of US 558 will necessarily 1) treat to obtain a first treated water and 2) treat a urea remaining in the first treated water to obtain a second treated water.
 The material(s) and step(s) of US 558 appears to be substantially identical to the claimed material and thus inherently would possess the claimed functional properties—unless these properties arise from features not yet claimed.

-Regarding claim 7, US 558 discloses the invention as discussed above in claim 6.
+Regarding claim 7, US 558 in view of NPL discloses the invention as discussed above in claim 6.

-US 558 does not disclose a treatment time of the second treatment process is shorter than a treatment time of the first treatment process.
+US 558 in view of NPL does not disclose a treatment time of the second treatment process is shorter than a treatment time of the first treatment process.

 However, differences in time will not support the patentability of subject matter encompassed by the prior art unless there is evidence indicating such time period is critical. "[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 See MPEP 2144.05 and In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).

-Regarding claim 6, as established above, US 558 discloses all the features of claim 6 except US 558 does not disclose, teach, suggest or provide motivation to achieve a “second treatment process in which at least one of a chlorine-based oxidation agent is added to the first treated water obtained in the first treatment process to treat a urea remaining in the first treated water”, then this feature is nonetheless rendered obvious by US 832.
+US 558 does not disclose a second treatment process in which at least one of a separate chlorine-based oxidation agent or a mineral acid is added to the first treated water obtained in the first treatment process to treat a urea remaining in the first treated water to obtain a second treated water.

 US 222 discloses a method and system of achieving ultrapure water and degrading urea in raw water (see US 222 abstract, figure 1 and paragraphs 0001, 0016-0029).
 US 222 discloses the method comprises a chlorine-based oxidizer step followed by a biological treatment means (see US 222 claim 1 and paragraphs 00016-0029, 0039, 0041, 0047-0052, 0059).
 US 222 discloses that the “adding chlorine based oxidizer having a concentration of more than 5 times by weight, preferably 5-8 times by weight the ammonium nitrogen of treated water of the biological treatment means in terms of Cl2, all or a portion of the ammonium nitrogen is degraded to nitrogen (N2) by the chlorine based oxidizer and is removed.
 Thus, biological treatment inhibition of urea by ammonium nitrogen is prevented, and large quantities of urea can be removed in the biological treatment means.
 As a result, high quality ultrapure water having an extremely low TOC concentration can be obtained” (see US 222 paragraph 0026; see also US 222 paragraphs 0016, 0041-0044).
 US 222 discloses